How to Determine What a Reasonable Settlement Would be for Your Car Accident, Work Injury or Other Personal Injury Case

 West Virginia Personal Injury Settlement Formula

 Many factors can affect the value of your personal injury case regardless if your case involves a car accident, medical malpractice, work injury, or a slip and fall.
-However, the basic formula below will provide a reasonable estimate of how much many personal injury cases are worth.
+However, the basic formula below will give you some guidelines to help you estimate how much many personal injury case is worth.

 Warning: Some personal injury case values cannot be fairly estimated with the formula below.
 For example, if your accident was caused by a drunk driver, punitive damages are justified and should have a significant impact on how much your personal injury case is worth.
-There are also many other factors not discussed in this article that may greatly affect the value of your case.
+There are also many other factors not discussed in this article that may greatly affect the value of your case, which is why it’s best to at least speak with an experienced personal injury lawyer before settling your case.

 The Personal Injury Settlement Formula